openframeworks/ofSite/_documentation/3d/ofCamera.markdown

 Get the camera's field of view, in degrees.

-Get the horizontal camera's field of view, in degrees.
+Get the camera's vertical field of view, in degrees.
 This is only meaningful for perspective cameras.

-***return:***
-	The camera's field of view, in degrees.
+Returns: The camera's field of view, in degrees.